deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### EigenPods

 EigenPods are the contracts that point to Beacon Chain deposits and make them slashable by _AVSs_.
-To create deposit shares in the `EigenPodManager` contract, which then can be used to delegate to _Operators_ and earn additional rewards from the _AVSs_, a proof of the withdrawal credentials pointing to the `EigenPod` contract address supplied by the _Restaker_ and Owner of the `EigenPod` is required.
+To create deposit shares in the `EigenPodManager` contract, which then can be used to delegate to _Operators_ and earn additional rewards from the _AVSs_, a proof of the withdrawal credentials pointing to the `EigenPod` contract address supplied by the _Restaker_ and owner of the `EigenPod` is required.

 If a _Restaker_ wants to withdraw their funds from the Beacon Chain, they need to start a checkpoint and verify the checkpoint to update their shares in the `EigenPodManager` based on validator rewards they received on the Beacon Chain.
 Additional shares from validator rewards can be withdrawn or used to delegate to _Operators_.
 Reduced Beacon Chain deposits through validator slashing, lead to a reduction of the shares.
 To withdraw ETH from the Beacon Chain, _Restakers_ can use the EIP-7002 execution layer triggereable withdrawals, via calling `requestWithdrawal` on the `EigenPod` contract, or use the Consensus Layer primary key to initiate the withdrawal to the Execution Layer (Ethereum Mainnet).
 To be able to withdraw the ETH deposited in the `EigenPod` contract through the previous step, _Restakers_ need to queue and complete a withdrawal with the `DelegationManager` contract. (see [DelegationManager](#delegationmanager))

 Each `EigenPod` shares the same implementation contract, which allows to update the `EigenPods` contracts all at once by the [Executor Multisig (1/2)](#security-council) with the Beacon-Proxy `UpgradeableBeacon` contract.
 A malicious upgrade could be used to add a function that allows to withdraw the ETH from the Beacon-Chain by using the EIP-7002 execution layer triggereable withdrawals to a malicious address.
 However, updates like this can be cancelled by the [Community Multisig (9/13)](#security-council), which is one of the signers in the [Executor Multisig (1/2)](#security-council).

 The starting of checkpoints and their verification can be paused by the pausers.
-A permanent pause of the withdrawal process can lead to _loss of funds_ for the _Restakers_.
+A permanent pause of the withdrawal process leads to _loss of funds_ for the _Restakers_.

 ![Eigenpod](../diagrams/eigenlayer-eigenpod.png)